It isn't going to be long before the left, you know, as all this Georgia-Russia thing pops up.

 And you know what the message was?

-The message was imagine if these 15,000 trained human robots had guns and were following military orders.
+The message was, imagine if these 15,000 trained human robots had guns and were following military orders.

 I mean, there was a lot hidden there.

-I and I mentioned this to some people over the weekend.
+And I mentioned this to some people over the weekend.

-Boy, you just so cynical.
+Boy, you're just so cynical.

-You just so joined us.
+You just so jaundiced.

-No, I'm not cynical with jaundists.
+No, I'm not cynical or jaundiced.

 I know communists.